magento/devdocs/guides/v2.1/rest/anonymous-api-security.md

   - Integration
 ---

 Magento 2 allows some REST endpoints to be accessed by unauthenticated (anonymous) users.
-Many of these endpoints allow a customer to have a robust shopping experience on the {% glossarytooltip a3c8f20f-b067-414e-9781-06378c193155 %}website{% endglossarytooltip %} without having to log in.
+Many of these endpoints allow a customer to have a robust shopping experience on the [website](https://glossary.magento.com/website) without having to log in.

 A subset of these endpoints can return information about products, promotions, and storefronts that a merchant might consider proprietary.
-For example, {% glossarytooltip 8d40d668-4996-4856-9f81-b1386cf4b14f %}Catalog{% endglossarytooltip %} {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} endpoints can provide information about an item’s pricing and quantity, as well as items that are currently not for sale.
-The {% glossarytooltip f3944faf-127e-4097-9918-a2e9c647d44f %}CMS{% endglossarytooltip %} module could reveal information about upcoming promotional landing pages and coupons.
+For example, [Catalog](https://glossary.magento.com/catalog) [module](https://glossary.magento.com/module) endpoints can provide information about an item’s pricing and quantity, as well as items that are currently not for sale.
+The [CMS](https://glossary.magento.com/cms) module could reveal information about upcoming promotional landing pages and coupons.
 The Store module can reveal too much information about individual websites.

 For this reason, by default, Magento 2 now prevents anonymous users from accessing the endpoints that could reveal sensitive information.
 When the feature is enabled, the user must have administrator privileges to execute the affected endpoints.